-Index of ageing is the ratio of the number of persons aged 65+ per 100 persons aged 0-14.
+Index of ageing is the ratio of the number of persons aged 65+ years per 100 persons aged 0-14 years.
 Life expectancy shows the average number of years to be lived by an x-year-old individual, given the mortality conditions of the reference period from the mortality table.
 With regards to elimination of random deviations, an average for two-year periods is used for regions and for five-year periods for districts.

 Marriages are included in a respective territory according to the place of residence of the groom.
-Divorces are monitored based on data provided by respective courts.
-They are broken down by territory according to the last common place of residence of the spouses.
+Divorces are broken down by territory according to the last common place of residence of the spouses.
+The CZSO receives the data from the information system of the Ministry of Justice of the CR.